-Actuarial Assumptions - For the measurement period ended June 30, 2021, the total pension liability was determined by rolling forward the June 30, 2020 total pension liability.
-The June 30, 2021 total pension liability was based on the following actuarial methods and assumptions:
+Actuarial Assumptions - For the measurement period ended June 30, 2022, the total pension liability was determined by rolling forward the June 30, 2021 total pension liability.
+The June 30, 2022 total pension liability was based on the following actuarial methods and assumptions:

-Valuation Date June 30, 2020

-Measurement Date June 30, 2021
+Valuation Date June 30, 2021 Measurement Date June 30, 2022

 Actuarial Cost Method Entry-Age Normal Cost Method

 Actuarial Assumptions

-Discount Rate 7.15%
+Discount Rate 6.90%

-Inflation 2.625%
+Inflation 2.50%

-Payroll Growth 2.875%
+Payroll Growth 2.750%

 Projected Salary Increase Varies by Entry Age and Service

-Investment Rate of Return 7.25% (1)
+Investment Rate of Return 7.0% (1)

 Mortality Derived using CalPERS Membership Data for all Funds (2)

-(1) Net of pension plan investment expenses, including inflation

-(2) The mortality table used was developed based on CalPERS specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the CalPERS 2017 experience study report available on the CalPERS website.

-Discount Rate - The discount rate used to measure the total pension liability was 7.15% for each plan.
+Discount Rate - The discount rate used to measure the total pension liability was 6.90% for each plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+Therefore, the current 6.90 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
 The long-term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report that can be obtained from the CalPERS website.